datalinkhq/datalink/README.md

 <br>
 <div>&nbsp;</div>

+### ⚠ Please restar this repo as it was accidentally deleted.
+We're still actively recovering.

 ## Introduction

 Datalink solves all your analytics needs for your games which are otherwise harder to implement.
 Simple add a module to your game and you're good to go!